wkloh76/docker-nodebunpy/README.md

 ## Take Noted

-- Docker build image depend on `.env` file.
-So, copy and paste `.env.example` and rename it to `.env`.
-Ater that run command `docker compose build` in the terminal with same project.
+- Docker image building relies on `.env` files.
+So copy and paste ".env.example" and rename it to ".env".
+After that run the command "docker compose build" in the terminal with the same project.
+You can change the .env setting value yourself.
   ```
   nodebun-build:
     image: "${IMG}:${TAG}-${ARG1}"